SarthakSri98/magnusfluxx/content/products/inspector-saab.md

 The idea began with a simple obsession:
 *“What if natural language could actually modify a website’s structure or style, live?”*

-I was exploring structured outputs from AI—using ChatGPT to turn English into JSON—and realized I could map that JSON to DOM actions.
+I was exploring structured outputs from AI-using ChatGPT to turn English into JSON-and realized I could map that JSON to DOM actions.
 Instead of building a Notion clone, I asked: *Why not build DevTools for everyone?*

 ### Product Moments That Shaped It